ryandeussing/dev-log/2014-03-27-github-pages.md

 - a CNAME for www that points to ryandeussing.github.io
 - CNAME file in master branch with `ryandeussing.com`

-Better setup would be non-naked domain, but need different DNS for that (fastmail doesn't let you use @ alias)
+Better setup would be non-naked domain, but need different DNS for that (fastmail doesn't let you use @ alias) Update: namecheap works

 That would be: